BlackPool Bossfight #3: Gods Unchained

 Due to the nature of this genre and its ability to consistently add new extensions and expansions to existing products, as well as playing on the gambling mentality associated with games of chance, it was only natural that Blockchain technology would be the next integration for this gaming movement.

 Talking about mechanics, it is pretty easy to get started, if you have ever played a TCG: each player has 30 health points, a deck and a board to summon your creatures.
-Each player starts with 1 mana, and this will increase every new turn.
+Each player starts with 1 MANA, and this will increase every new turn.

 Your goal is to kill your opponent (by bringing him to 0 HP).
 There are plenty of different decks, from free ones to super expensive ones.
 If you choose to buy them, you can play super aggressively (aggro decks) or exhaust your opponent and heal yourself turn after turn, play a lot of small creatures or only build super powerful ones, play only a few spells or have a lot of spells in your deck…